cwlbraa/luanerizer/README.md

 [It's not a lot of python!](app.py)

-Over the years this project has ran in several places as a way of testing out various PaaS-like services.
+Over the years I've carted this project around to various PaaSes as an exercise.

 Today it leverages [knative](https://knative.dev/) as a unified, autoscaling compute platform that can handle both synchronous http requests AND queued,